The Agave Approach

 We have more than a decade long history with over 10,000 procedures performed with extremely high success rates.
 However, we also manage a significant proportion of referrals to us through careful observation without performing a procedure.
 Our team at Agave Pediatrics is committed to being advocates for your children and helping your family to get the best results.

 Our team has been instrumental in disseminating information and educating providers all over the world on our approach to tongue and lip ties through national & international conferences.
 Please visit our Events page for more information about upcoming clinics, meetings, or conferences.

 The following sections highlight our approach and how these core values make us different.

 Holistic Pediatric Lens

-A holistic, pediatric lens: this is the consistent and primary tool through which we view your child - we see the whole child.
+We view your child through a holistic, pediatric lens.
 While the research estimates vary, tongue tie is probably more common than recognized.
 Some studies indicate that as many as 5-20% of children may be affected by ankyloglossia (tongue tie) and many cases are familial.

 Our multi-disciplinary team of doctors, lactation consultants, speech pathologist and nurse practioners specializes in diagnosing and treating children of varying ages with tongue ties and lip ties not just in Phoenix, but all over the state.
 We have performed thousands of corrective procedures with astounding success, facilitating healthy breastfeeding for babies and mothers as well as improved speech and dental health for older children.